Georgian Dream: Migration

 After the start of Russia's invasion of Ukraine in 2022, Georgia emerged as one of the most popular destinations for Russians who have left their country following the start of the war as Georgia has visa free regime towards Russian citizens since 2015.
 Georgian Dream described their arrival as "a new economic opportunity" and downplayed criticism as "hysterical".
 However, in February 2025, the party announced its intention to tighten migration laws.
 During the 2024 Conservative Political Action Conference in Hungary, Georgian Prime Minister Irakli Kobakhidze criticized the "uncontrolled migration" in the European countries.
-He warned that that if the mass migration continued in the European countries, the local population would soon become a minority.
+He warned that if the mass migration continued in the European countries, the local population would soon become a minority.
 In April 2025, the Georgian Interior Ministry has submitted legislative amendments to restrict the presence of foreigners who commit crimes or overstay, as well as the procedure to receive asylum.
 According to the ministry, the proposals were presented to "improve the fight against illegal migration and refine regulations related to the granting of asylum".

+In 2026, Prime Minister Irakli Kobakhidze promised to "free the country from illegal migrants".
+He said that "it "is natural that every patriotic Georgian wants Georgia to firmly defend and preserve its national and religious identity against the background of the ongoing processes in Europe".
+The Prime Minisiter criticized the immigration policies of European countries, saying: "You see what migration has done to Europe — in Berlin, the most common baby name last year was Muhammad.
+Across England, the most common name is also Muhammad".
+The similar statement was made by the MP Levan Machavariani.
+However, the Prime Minisiter also said that the programmes for foreign students would not be cancelled, claiming that they posed no demographic risk and that it would harm the economy, and the Georgian Dream officials also denounced those who criticized the investment deal with the UAE-based real estate company Eagle Hills for "xenophobia".

+In February 2026, the Georgian Dream proposed and passed the legislation which sharply restricted the employment of the foreign workers in the delivery and taxi sectors.